c3lang/c3-web/src/content/docs/Generic Programming/macros.md

 ## Macro vaargs

-Macros support the typed vaargs used by C3 functions: `macro void foo(int... args)` and `macro void bar(args...)` but it also supports a unique set of macro vaargs that look like C style vaargs: `macro void baz(...)`
+Macros support the typed vaargs used by C3 functions: `macro void foo(int... args)` and `macro void bar(args...)` but also support a unique set of macro vaargs that look like C-style vaargs: `macro void baz(...)`.

 To access the arguments there is a family of $va-* built-in functions to retrieve the arguments: